kuzeyron/KivyHome/README.md

 # KivyHome
 For people that want to use Kivy as home app/launcher for Android devices or with Linux machines such as the Rasperry Pi.
+Plans are to turn this project into a library.

 ## Usage
 Like you would normally.

 ## Privacy
-You can find the Privacy statement [here](https://github.com/kuzeyron/KivyHome/blob/main/PRIVACY.md).
+You can find the Privacy statement [here](https://github.com/kuzeyron/KivyHome/blob/master/PRIVACY.md).

 ## Presentation (Android)
 [![KivyHome in its early stage](https://img.youtube.com/vi/SNUo0k_WCmc/0.jpg)](https://www.youtube.com/watch?v=SNUo0k_WCmc "KivyHome in its early stage")